yinkaa0104/TradeBot/README.md

- Tactical: Gamified Trading Competition Platform
+ TradeBot: Gamified Trading Competition Platform

 A decentralized smart contract platform built on Stacks (Clarity) that enables users to compete in strategic trading competitions with performancebased prize distributions.

  Overview

-Tactical is a gamified trading competition where participants execute strategic long/short positions across multiple assets, compete on a realtime leaderboard, and win prizes based on their trading performance metrics.
+TradeBot is a gamified trading competition where participants execute strategic long/short positions across multiple assets, compete on a realtime leaderboard, and win prizes based on their trading performance metrics.
 The contract handles position lifecycle management, PnL calculations, leverage trading, and transparent leaderboard rankings.

  Features